-Additionally, injured victims should consider the following impacts after an ATV accident:
+Additionally, injured victims should consider the following impacts after a Morgantown ATV accident:

 - Loss of income: If your injuries require you to miss work, work a reduced schedule, or perform in a lesser capacity than before the accident, you may recover compensation for lost wages.
 If you suffer permanent limitations or a disability because of your injuries, a demand for damages should also include an estimate of future lost earnings.